Wall Street is mixed amid Trump's new tariff deadlines

-Stocks are mixed in morning trading Tuesday a day after a broad sell-off following the Trump administration's decision to impose new import tariffs set to go into effect next month on more than a dozen nations.
+Stock indexes are mixed in midday trading Tuesday, coming off a broad sell-off following the Trump administration's decision to impose new import tariffs set to go into effect next month on more than a dozen nations.

-The S&P 500 was up less than 0.1% a day after posting its biggest drop since June.
+The S&P 500 was up 0.1% a day after posting its biggest drop since June.
 The benchmark index remains near its all-time high set last week.

 On Monday, President Donald Trump set a 25% tax on goods imported from Japan and South Korea and new tariff rates on a dozen other nations scheduled to go into effect on Aug.
 1.